eliotwrobson/CyNetDiff/README.md

 ## Project Status

 This project is still considered in an alpha stage of development.
-As such, the API is still relatively undocumented, not yet fully featured, and could still change.
+As such, the API could still change to facilitate easier community adoption.

 All feedback is greatly appreciated!